-- The outcomes of a previous research and development phase - The outcomes and evaluation findings of a previous project - High quality research and evidence produced by other people, including from peer review - Letters of support from people you've talked to about your project, such as: - Music industry professionals (such as a label, manager, live agent, PR or plugger or publisher) who are backing your work - Music Industry and other creative professionals and organisations that know your work well and can vouch for your seriousness of purpose - Local authority officers or other key stakeholders for whom your project would help meet a strategic gap in provision - An official invitation from a UK-based showcase organisation
+- The outcomes of a previous research and development phase - The outcomes and evaluation findings of a previous project - High quality research and evidence produced by other people, including from peer review - Letters of support from people you've talked to about your project, such as: - Venue or gallery directors who'd like to present your work - Creative professionals and organisations that know your work well and can vouch for your seriousness of purpose - Local authority officers or other key stakeholders for whom your project would help meet a strategic gap in provision - An official invitation from a UK-based showcase organisation that wants to exhibit or present your work

 - Tell us about your project:

-- O Who is it for and who's involved?
+- o Who is it for and who's involved?

-- o What arts activity will take place?
+- O What arts activity will take place?

 - O Where will the activity take place?

 - When will the activity take place?

 - Show us how you know your project is needed:

 - o What evidence of demand do you have?

-- o Who have you talked to about your project and what did you find out?
+- Who have you talked to about your project and what did you find out?

-Tell us why you think your project meets the need you have identified
+- Tell us why you think your project meets the need you have identified